petervaro/pcd/README.md

 --------

-Contract programming can boost performance, increase self-documentation coverage and all in all a useful code hardening technique.
-The main principle is that all components in a program should *agree* on how they are interacting with each other, hence the name *contract*.
+Contract programming can boost performance, increase self-documentation coverage and all in all is a useful code *hardening* technique.
+The main principle is that all components in a program should *agree* on how they are interacting with each other.
 Therefore instead of having isolated components which all have to guarantee their own correctness, with contract programming entire blocks of components guarantee their correctness as a unit.

-Though Python is not supporting contracts natively as a language feature, there are several libraries out there trying to add the same functionality to Python, but they are either broken, incomplete, heavy or simply just reinventing the wheel by introducing foreign syntax to Python.
+Though Python is not supporting contracts natively as a language feature, there are several libraries out there trying to add the same functionality to Python.
+Sadly they are either broken, or incomplete, or extremely heavy, or simply just reinventing the wheel by introducing foreign syntax to Python.
 Fortunately there is almost always a light and easy way to do things in Python, and that is exactly what `pcd` is offering.

 Anyway, enough of the abstract mumbo-jumbo, let's start talking about how it works, shall we?
-As usual, it is easier to understand what is going on via dead simple, dummy examples.
+As usual, it is easier to understand what is going on via dead simple and dummy examples.

 So, let's say we have the following setup:

 ```python
 def get_user_input():